pfehrmann/ML-Example-Steps/README.md

 ## PyCharm
 Although it generally is great, the scientific mode that comes with it, may break your code.
 If you see an error like ``Intel MKL FATAL ERROR: Cannot load mkl_intel_thread.dll.`` which disappears as soon as you run it in your console, you may want to disable the ``Show plots in tool window`` feature.
 See [here  for details](https://www.jetbrains.com/help/pycharm/matplotlib-support.html#sm).

+## CUDA / GPUs
+If you use a GPU and CUDA on Windows, make sure to install the correct versions of the individual components.
+When we last installed tensorflow-gpu, we installed CUDA Version 9.0, cuDNN v7.0.
+Also make sure to add cuDNN to your PATH variable.
+Details can be found (somewhere) on the Tensorflow installation page and the linked websites.

 # Things to try
 Just a short list of things on my mind.
 Some relate to architecture others to preprocessing.